Half Day Private Guided Seattle City Tour

 This tour is loaded with Northwest Adventure.
 The Long Beach area has cranberry bogs, and depending on the time of year, we'll stop and see harvesting.
 There is plenty of time on the beach at the Pacific Ocean, with driftwood and sand.
 Do some rock or shell searching, watch the boats as they maneuver the mouth of the mighty Columbia river, where many a ship has sunk at the massive river exit into the ocean.
 Learn history about the explorers Lewis and Clark, the military presence in the area, and the fishing industry.

 A small town on the ocean, Long Beach has many good restaurants and fun shopping for tee-shirts, kites, and assorted beach type items.
-At the sand dunes separating the town from the beach, you'll find dune grass, 31 miles or so of sandy beach and driftwood.
-Find seashells, rocks, and driftwood as you wander along the shoreline, listening to the pounding surf of the Pacific Ocean.
+At the sand dunes separating the town from the beach, you'll find dune grass, 31 miles or so of sandy beach, driftwood, and a boardwalk.
+Find seashells and rocks as you wander along the shoreline, listening to the pounding surf of the Pacific Ocean.

 Stop at the North Head Lighthouse and explore the trail to the cliff, see seagulls, maybe sea lions and/or harbor seals.
 Lunch is included at a restaurant you'll help pick, once we arrive in Long Beach.